Outdoor Adventure NQ Level 5

 Students must be 16 years of age at the start of the course.

-Applicants should have at least three Standard Grades at credit/general level or three National 4s or above or equivalent combination of both; a passion for the outdoors (mountain and water environments); a good level of fitness and the ability to swim at least 50 metres.
+Applicants should have at least three Standard Grades at credit/general level or three National 4s or above or equivalent combination of both; a passion for the outdoors (mountain and water environments)and a good level of fitness.

 All candidates will attend an interview, and if you do not meet all the entry requirements this can be discussed and your previous experience may still qualify you for entry to this course.